 - In Supergirl fanfic Hellsister Trilogy, air molecules usually don't bother Supergirl when she's flying or moving super-fast due to her invulnerability... but in the anti-matter universe, where her invulnerability is useless, she gets hurt even by hydrogen atoms.

 Films — Animation

 - In The Incredibles, when Edna Mode explains to Helen about the suits she designed for the Parr family, she mentions specifically making Dash's suit out of a material that can "withstand enormous amounts of friction without heating up or wearing out" so he can run hundreds of miles per hour in it.
-That this still leaves his face and the rest of his head almost entirely exposed isn't addressed.
+Regular cloth, in other words, would be worn down to shreds or burst into flame in a very short time.

 - In H. G. Wells's short story "The New Accelerator", moving thousands of times faster than normal causes the protagonists to heat up due to friction with the air.

 - In Wells's story "The Man Who Could Work Miracles", the title character stops the earth from spinning.
 Due to the Law of Conservation of Angular Momentum, the atmosphere starts going into space.

 - In the Doctor Who Tie-In Novel Nuclear Time, when the Doctor's personal timeline briefly un-reverses, he chokes on air that is suddenly being inhaled rather than exhaled.

 - In Sergey Lukyanenko's The Stars Are Cold Toys, it is strictly forbidden to activate the jumper prior to exiting the atmosphere.
 The protagonists are forced to do this when escaping, even though they know the displaced air may cause hurricanes.